-The workshop will consist of 8 days of a rich assortment of activities from hands-on modeling and laboratory sessions to field trips to professional development activities.
+The workshop consisted of 8 days of a rich assortment of activities from hands-on modeling and laboratory sessions to field trips to professional development activities.

-- Community Building Activities will create a sense of camaraderie among workshop participants
+- Community Building Activities create a sense of camaraderie among workshop participants

-- Knowledge Sessions will introduce foundational elements of fisheries ecology, management and modeling
+- Knowledge Sessions introduce foundational elements of fisheries ecology, management and modeling

-- Hands on Modeling Labs will explore ways to address contemporary fishery science problems
+- Hands on Modeling Labs explore ways to address contemporary fishery science problems

-- Career Showcases will exhibit professions in fisheries research, management, and conservation, and will provide advice on how to access those careers
+- Career Showcases exhibit professions in fisheries research, management, and conservation, and provide advice on how to access those careers

-- Professional Development Sessions will bolster fundamental scientific and communication skills
+- Professional Development Sessions bolster fundamental scientific and communication skills

 Fisheries scientists seek to understand and sustainably manage recreational and commercial fisheries.
 Effectively managing fisheries requires a workforce that is skilled in both fisheries ecology and associated quantitative methods.